 Day 10 - Mljet - Korčula

-After a nice breakfast, the shuttle from the hotel in Pomena brought us to the ferry pier back to Polače, where we wanted to take the ferry at around 11 a.m. to our next destination, the island of Korčula.
+After a sumptuous breakfast, the shuttle from the hotel in Pomena brought us to the ferry pier back to Polače, where we wanted to take the ferry at around 11 a.m. to our next destination, the island of Korčula.
 When we arrived at the pier, the ticket booth was not open.
 We've read already that you can only buy the ticket 30 minutes before departure and in that little office in Polače only.
-While there were many people, the Mljet-relaxation obviously didn´t just get to us but to other people too.
-When we got our tickets and the ferry arrived, there seemed to be no rush to get to the boat, as all people were still standing and sitting somewhere in the shadows, and later we were asked two times politely by people if this is the queue to stand in line - no one has asked us that before or after Mljet.
+While there were many people, the Mljet-relaxation apparently didn't just get to us but to other people too.
+When we got our tickets, and the ferry arrived, there seemed to be no rush to get to the boat, as all people were still standing and sitting somewhere in the shade.
+And later we were asked two times politely by people if this is the queue to stand in line - no one has asked us that before or after Mljet.
 It's a whole new experience after all the running and pushing and angry faces at the Dubrovnik pier.

-After the ferry emptied with the new guests arriving in Mljet we could slowly board the G&V ferry.
+After the ferry emptied with the new guests arriving in Mljet, we could slowly board the G&V ferry.
 The trip to Korčula took just less than an hour.
 We soon arrived in Korčula town (lat.
 Corcyra Nigra, Korkyra Melaina) on the island of the same name and it was an impressive view with the old town located on a peninsula and the huge mountains opposite, the Pelješac peninsula.
-From the ferry we walked to the apartment we had booked, "Apartments Neno", which is just outside the old town.
-It was a bit difficult to find at first and we took a wrong diversion, before we finally found the right alley with stairs leading up to the apartments.
-We did not really see a sign for the Apartment but we had the address.
-It had a fine air-con, small kitchen with a big refrigerator and a beautiful little balcony with a view to the ocean and the old town.
-The Wi-Fi unfortunately only worked at the stairs to the apartment and for hot water we needed to press a switch 30 minutes before a shower.
-There was no TV (who needs it on vacation anyway?) and the furnishing was very basic.
-It was very spacious though and the apartments have a fine location - in walking distance to the ferry pier and the old town, as well to a nearby rocky beach.
+From the ferry, we walked to the apartment we had booked, "Apartments Neno", which is just outside the old town.
+It was a bit difficult to find at first, and we took a wrong turn before we finally found the right alley with stairs leading up to the apartments.
+We did not really see a sign for the Apartment, but we had the address.
+It had an okay air-con, small kitchen with a big refrigerator and a beautiful little balcony to the ocean and the old town.
+The Wi-Fi unfortunately only worked at the stairs to the apartment, and for hot water, we needed to press a switch 30 minutes before a shower.
+There was no TV (who needs it on vacation anyway?), and the furnishing was very basic.
+It was very spacious though, and the apartments have an excellent location - in walking distance to the ferry pier and the old town, as well as a nearby rocky beach.
 The bus station is even closer.

-The old town is really small and we instantly came to the eastern end of the peninsula, finding a mixture of old canons, a nice view and a whole avenue occupied by restaurants.
+The old town is tiny, and we instantly came to the eastern end of the peninsula, finding a mixture of old canons, a beautiful view and a whole avenue occupied by restaurants.
 We went back in one of the small alleys, going up a bit to reach the square "Trg Sv Marka" with the Cathedral of St. Mark and two museums.
-The Cathedral was impressive inside, outside there were renovations going on.
-Wanting to see everything, we went to the Museum Riznica where you can see mostly religious stuff, including portraits, sculptures and jewelry.
+The Cathedral was impressive inside, outside renovations were going on.
+Wanting to see everything, we went to the Museum Riznica where you can see mostly religious stuff, including portraits, sculptures and jewellery.
 When we finished, we just went to the building on the other side, the Town Museum ("Gradski Muzej"), where you get an impression of the history and culture of Korčula.
 Both museums were nice indeed and when we went out, the next attraction, the "Marco Polo Tower" was just a few steps away.
-Of course we went up there too - for whatever reason no one else did - and while the small exhibition didn´t offer much, the view was great, even better than on the Veliki Revelin Tower.
+Of course, we went up there too - for whatever reason no one else did - and while the small exhibition didn´t offer much, the view was great, even better than on the Veliki Revelin Tower.
 You can see the mountainous Pelješac peninsula and the ocean.

-That sight leads us to stroll along the coast a bit, until we saw the peninsula from far away and I did some long exposure photographs of the beautiful landscape and the ocean.
-Later we went back and cooked at "home" in order to save some money.
+That sight leads us to stroll along the coast a bit until we saw the peninsula from far away and I did some long exposure photographs of the beautiful landscape and the ocean.
+Later we went back and cooked at "home" to save some money.
 So it was tuna out of the can for a change...